homestar92/ring-lardner-transcriptions/Wedding Day.md

 "Well, if we're all set, let's go.
 Dinner is on the ice."

-The party entered the church and Jimmy introduced them to the minister, getting the rame wrong.
+The party entered the church and Jimmy introduced them to the minister, getting the name wrong.
 Wallie and Dorothy "stood up" with the couple and Ben Seaton gave the bride away.
 The ceremony was brief.
 Everybody kissed the bride and Jimmy kissed everybody, including Ruth.
 Names were signed and the required documents delivered.

 "We'll meet at my place," Ben announced.
 "Jimmy'll take Brownie and Dorothy and Wallie and Ed in his car.
 Josie and Miss Richards will have the pleasure of riding with me.'